What is astrophysics and what is it used for?

 • Observatories: Analyzing data on stellar phenomena.

 In addition, many opportunities lie in the aerospace industry y governmental agencies, where knowledge in astrophysics is key to the development of new technologies.
+Do you want to learn more about black holes and their importance in astrophysics?

 The future of astrophysics